Community Action and PEACE, Inc.

 Economic Opportunity Act of 1964: Hearings before the Subcomm. on the War on Poverty Program of the House Comm. on Education and Labor, 88th Cong., 2nd Sess., pt.
 1, at 305 (1964) (emphasis added).

 Maximum feasible participation still serves as a guiding principle of Community Action.
-For instance, all local community action boards are tripartite – one third represent elected public officials, one third community leaders, and one third people living in poverty.
+For instance, all local community action boards are tripartite – one-third represent elected public officials, one-third community leaders, and one-third of people living in poverty.

 Why Community Action?

 Community Action equips low-income citizens with the tools for becoming self-sufficient.
 The structure of the program is unique – federal dollars are used locally to offer specialized programming in communities.
 It coordinates neighborhood efforts to address the root effects of poverty and to, ultimately, move families and individuals to self-sufficiency.